Roblox/roact/docs/api-reference.md

 Creates a Roblox Instance given a Roact element, and optionally a `parent` to put it in, and a `key` to use as the instance's `Name`.

-The result is a `ComponentInstanceHandle`, which is an opaque handle that represents this specific instance of the root component.
-You can pass this to APIs like `Roact.unmount` and the future debug API.
+The result is a `RoactTree`, which is an opaque handle that represents a tree of components owned by Roact.
+You can pass this to APIs like `Roact.unmount`.
+It'll also be used for future debugging APIs.

 ---

 ### Roact.update
 ```
-Roact.update(instanceHandle, element) -> ComponentInstanceHandle
+Roact.update(tree, element) -> RoactTree
 ```

 !!! info